 - Loans for service enterprises

-A facility whereby you can avail funds from your approved limit and as when required and pay interest only on the amount used.
-You can withdraw on your loan limit, any number of times and prepay when you have extra cash, at no extra cost.
-Such a unique facility gives you the freedom to be in full control of your finances unlike rigid term loans and offers you savings on your EMIs by up to 45%.
+With a Flexi loan, you can avail of funds from your approved limit and, whenever required and pay interest only once the amount is used.
+You can withdraw on your loan limit any number of times and prepay when you have extra cash at no additional cost.
+Such a unique facility gives you the freedom to fully control your finances, unlike rigid term loans and offers you savings on your EMIs by up to 45%.
 Here, you also have the option to pay only interest as EMIs, with the principal payable at the end of the tenor.